eash3010/dbo-simulation/README.md

 Various algorithms for a financial exchange that follow the same architecture as Figure 1 (from the paper) can be implemented by defining the delivery algorithm at the RB and the ordering algorithm at the OB.
 See how `DBO` is implemented in `algorithms/dbo.py` to extend the `Algorithm` class for more details.

+The `Algorithm` class defined in `algorithms/algorithm.py` can also be extended to implement the other schemes described in our earlier workshop paper, **Rethinking cloud-hosted financial exchanges for response time fairness**, published at *HotNets'22*: [https://dl.acm.org/doi/10.1145/3563766.3564098](https://dl.acm.org/doi/10.1145/3563766.3564098).

 ## Authors

 - Prateesh Goyal
 - Eashan Gupta
+- Ilias Marinos

 ## Citation